t-b/inferno/docs/README.md

 =======
 A command line tool for controlling MultiClampCommander and Clampex and saving data.

-Inferno is an open source project licensed under the HAVE NOT DECIDED YET license.
+Inferno is an open source project licensed under the MIT license.
 Source code is availble at [http://github.com/tgbugs/inferno](http://github.com/tgbugs/inferno).

 Please submit any bugs or feature requests to the github issue tracker.